Azure/terraform-azurerm-caf-enterprise-scale/README.md

 ## Release Notes

 Release `v1.0.0` is now here.
-Functionality remains largely similar to `v0.4.0`, but we have made a few minor bug fixes The following breaking changes should be noted when upgrading from `v0.4.x`:
+Functionality remains largely similar to `v0.4.0`, but we have made a few minor bug fixes and the following breaking changes should be noted:
 - The minimum supported version of the AzureRM Provider is now set to `2.77.0`

 For upgrade guides, please refer to the following links: